Lakshyadevelops/EmojiGen/README.md

    - Cosine similarity is calculated between the text embeddings and the embeddings of emojis in the dataset.

 3. **Emoji Matching**
-   - The top four matching emojis based on cosine similarity are displayed.
+   - The top five matching emojis based on cosine similarity are displayed.

 4. **Emoji Generation**
-   - Upon clicking the `Next` button, an API call is made to a server where a fine-tuned model generates an emoji based on the input text.
+   - Upon clicking the `Generate` button, an API call is made to a server where a fine-tuned model generates an emoji based on the input text.

 ## API Details
-The `Next` button triggers an API call to generate the emoji.
+The `Generate` button triggers an API call to generate the emoji.
 Ensure the API endpoint is correctly configured in your application.

 ### Sample API Call
 ```python